Disclosures: Kathryn A Martin, MD Employee of UpToDate, Inc. Jean E Mulder, MD Employee of UpToDate, Inc.

 Automated closed-loop insulin pump (July 2014)

 Small studies have compared overnight glycemic control using a fully automated closed-loop system of insulin delivery (eg, patients do not adjust dosing) with conventional insulin pump therapy.
 In two crossover trials in adults and adolescents, an automated bihormonal (insulin and glucagon) closed-loop system was compared with conventional insulin pump therapy over a five-day period .
 The delivery of insulin and glucagon during the closed-loop arm was determined automatically by an algorithm that adjusted doses based on continuous glucose monitoring.
 On days 2 through 5 of the closed-loop system, as compared with the control period, the mean glucose level was lower in both adults and adolescents.
 There were no severe hypoglycemic events during the closed-loop period.
 Although these preliminary results are promising, additional trials are needed.
-(See "Insulin therapy in adults with type 1 diabetes mellitus", section on 'Automated closed-loop insulin pump'.)
+(See "Management of blood glucose in adults with type 1 diabetes mellitus", section on 'Automated closed-loop insulin pump'.)

 Letrozole versus clomiphene citrate for ovulation induction in PCOS (October 2014)